The overnight Aerolineas Argentinas flight touched down just as the sun began to rise over a new day in Buenos Aires.

 After catching a short nap, Mike took me to one of the main Movistar offices so I could pick up a micro-SIM card for my iPhone.

-The office was a big, 2-storey affair with futuristic lighting, attentive staff, and a fully automated queueing system.
+The office was a big, two-story affair with futuristic lighting, attentive staff, and a fully automated queueing system.

 It was a few years ahead of any Tigo office I'd encountered in Medellin, though Peru's Movistar offices were also well organized.